devgateway/www.developmentgateway.org/_posts/2006-10-17-development-gateway-foundation-renews-partnership-with-rwanda.md

 created: 1161106504
 old_path: news/development-gateway-foundation-renews-partnership-rwanda
 title: Development Gateway Foundation Renews Partnership with Rwanda
-lede: The government of Rwanda and the Development Gateway Foundation have agreed to extend their cooperative agreement for an additional three years, to consolidate and strengthen the position of Rwanda as a regional leader in information and communications technology (ICT) for development.
+excerpt: The government of Rwanda and the Development Gateway Foundation have agreed to extend their cooperative agreement for an additional three years, to consolidate and strengthen the position of Rwanda as a regional leader in information and communications technology (ICT) for development.